We don't just make our source code available; we set CesiumJS users up for success by supporting their work.

 When it comes to visualizing diverse geospatial data, in real time, Cesium is breaking new ground.
 We've adopted open formats wherever they were available, and we've developed open formats where they weren't, setting the standard for open 3D geospatial formats.

-To realize the full potential of 3D geospatial, we've also started and contributed to open-source projects in the 3D ecosystem in addition to Cesium.
+To realize the full potential of 3D geospatial, we've also started and contributed to open source projects in the 3D ecosystem in addition to CesiumJS.

 A web page that reports a browser's WebGL capabilities.